-Rachel started her PhD in August 2014 at the University of Auckland.
-Her PhD focuses specifically on the impact emotion regulation during marital conflict has on family functioning.
+Rachel is a research fellow in the REACH lab and project manager for the Family Resilience and Wellbeing Study.
+Her research focuses on the impact emotion regulation during marital conflict has on family functioning.
 Prior research has documented the negative effects marital conflict have on children’s cognitive, social and emotional development.
-Yet, little is known about what different emotion regulation strategies are effective during marital conflict, and how such emotion regulation strategies determine whether marital conflict spills over to influence parent-child relationship in subsequent triadic family interactions.
+Yet, little is known about how different emotion regulation strategies affect marital functioning, and how emotion regulation strategies during marital conflict spillover to influence parent-child relationship in subsequent triadic family interactions.
 Rachel’s research aims to identify (1) what emotion regulation strategies are effective during marital conflict, (2) what are the emotion regulation strategies and important individual characteristics that buffer the spillover effects of marital conflict, and (3) whether children learn maladaptive emotion regulation strategies in triadic family interactions following marital conflict.

 Low, R.S.T., Overall, N.C., Hammond, M.D., & Girme, Y. U. (2017).
 Expressive suppression during personal goal pursuit impedes goal striving and achievement.
 Emotion, 17, 208-223. doi.org/10.1037/emo0000218